AHLS Provider is open to all interested parties and individuals, however, the target audience is medical care providers.

 The AHLS Instructor course is available to all Verified AHLS Providers.

-Physicians, physician assistants, advanced practice nurses (nurse practitioner), nurses (RN, BSN, MSN), registered and advance practice nurses, paramedics, AEMTs, pharmacists, respiratory therapists, and toxicologists.
+Physicians, physician assistants, advanced practice nurses (nurse practitioners), nurses (RN, BSN, MSN), paramedics, AEMTs, pharmacists, respiratory therapists, and toxicologists.
 Any concerns of equivalency to these categories (especially within international venues) should be addressed to AHLS International Headquarters.

 AHLS is an educational program for medical providers focused on the medical management of patients exposed to hazardous material incidents.